The People behind the scene

 Although the committee has chosen to review the housing site allocations in a working group behind closed doors, the Neighbourhood Plan Committee meetings are open to all the community.

-The council has cancelled the April meeting until after Easter, with no new date scheduled.
+The council has cancelled the April meeting.
+There is still no new date scheduled.

 We understand that at the next meeting the committee will discuss which sites will be allocated for housing within your neighbourhood plan and are likely to make their decision.